Learning Communities (LCs)

 Learning Communities are for all PLU students.
 At PLU, every residential student (including first-year, new transfer, returning, and upper division) is part of an LC, by year at PLU and/or by theme.
 Additionally, commuting students participate in LCs via the CAVE Learning Community.

 LCs provide opportunities for students to connect with community through co-curricular events and programs.
+New first-year students take a course called “PLUS 100: Transitions to PLU” that is connected either with their LC or another in-tact or affinity group (learn more about PLUS 100).
 Students who participate in LCs have increased community and academic support to promote student success.
 Learning Communities are a valuable part of the PLU experience, adding to the learning that happens in the classroom and beyond!

 Learning Communities (LCs) Themed by Identity/Interest